-From time to time, we may announce or publish interim or preliminary results from our clinical trials, including our Phase 1 clinical trial of CT-0508.
+From time to time, we may announce or publish interim or preliminary results from our clinical trials, including our Phase 1 clinical trials of CT-0508 and CT-0525.
 Interim results from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as participant enrollment continues and more participant data become available.
 We also make assumptions, estimations, calculations, and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully evaluate all data.
 Preliminary or interim results also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Adverse differences between preliminary or interim data and final data could be material and could significantly harm our reputation and business prospects and may cause the trading price of our common stock to fluctuate significantly.

-If we experience delays or difficulties in the enrollment of patients in our clinical trials for CT-0508 or any of our other product candidates, our receipt of necessary marketing approvals could be delayed or prevented.
+If we experience delays or difficulties in the enrollment of patients in our clinical trials for CT-0525 or any of our other product candidates, our receipt of necessary marketing approvals could be delayed or prevented.

-Identifying and qualifying patients to participate in clinical trials for CT-0508 and any other product candidates in the future is critical to our success.
+Identifying and qualifying patients to participate in our clinical trial for CT-0525 and any other product candidates in the future is critical to our success.
 Successful and timely completion of clinical trials will require that we enroll a sufficient number of patients who remain in the trial until its conclusion.
 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside of the United States.
-In particular, group 2 for our Phase 1 clinical trial of CT-0508 and our sub-study to evaluate the co-administration of CT-0508 and pembrolizumab are currently open for enrollment with an additional nine patients to be dosed in the study.
-We are preparing to advance other products into clinical development.
+In particular, our clinical trial of CT-0525 is open for enrollment and the first patient is expected to be treated in the second quarter of 2024.
 In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
 We cannot predict how successful we will be at enrolling subjects in future clinical trials.
 Patient enrollment is affected by a variety of other factors, including:

-- the prevalence and severity of the disease under investigation; - the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under trial; - the requirements of the trial protocols; - · the availability of existing treatments for the indications for which we are conducting clinical trials; - the ability to recruit clinical trial investigators with the appropriate competencies and experience; - the efforts to facilitate timely enrollment in clinical trials; - the ability to identify specific patient populations based on specific genetic mutations or other factors; - · the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - our ability to obtain and maintain patient consents; - the proximity and availability of clinical trial sites for prospective patients; - the conduct of clinical trials by competitors for product candidates that treat the same indications or address the same patient populations as our product candidates; - the cost to, or lack of adequate compensation for, prospective patients; and - the impact of any health epidemics, pandemics or other contagious outbreaks (including any resurgence of the COVID-19 pandemic).
+- the prevalence and severity of the disease under investigation; - the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under trial; - the requirements of the trial protocols; - the availability of existing treatments for the indications for which we are conducting clinical trials; - the ability to recruit clinical trial investigators with the appropriate competencies and experience; - the efforts to facilitate timely enrollment in clinical trials; - the ability to identify specific patient populations based on specific genetic mutations or other factors; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - our ability to obtain and maintain patient consents; - the proximity and availability of clinical trial sites for prospective patients; - the conduct of clinical trials by competitors for product candidates that treat the same indications or address the same patient populations as our product candidates; - the cost to, or lack of adequate compensation for, prospective patients; and - the impact of any health epidemics, pandemics or other contagious outbreaks (including any resurgence of the COVID-19 pandemic).